 Do not release the squirrel in extremely hot or cold temperatures.
 Wait for a nice day, then brace yourself.
 Open the cage door and let him go on his own.
 Leave the cage open for him to come and go as he wants or needs.
 Stay with him but keep a good amount of distance.
 If he is ready, he'll take off for an amount of time as to where he feels confident and ready to proceed on his own, for the most part.
 If he disappears, you've done your job.
 But, read on.

 For the first week after a full release, try to watch him until he has his confidence and can find food and water adequately and regularly.

 He will probably return to the cage to sleep and eat for a while.
 Be sure he has fresh food and be sure to close the cage at night to keep predators out.
 Open the cage again at dawn so that he can continue to explore his new world.
 When he has found a new home, he will not return to the cage again.
 Remove the cage, clean it thoroughly and store it for another possible rescue.
 You can also donate it to a wildlife rehabilitation center or local animal shelter or hospital.

 How Old Should the Squirrel Be Before You Release It?

 The hardest part is when your little one takes off and doesn't come back for the first time ever upon final release.
 You will probably cry.
 I cry every time!
 It is an emotional moment.

-So, after your squirrel raising adventure, pat yourself on the back, cherish the experience and memories, know you have done good for the animal world and smile.
+So, after your squirrel raising adventure, pat yourself on the back, cherish the experience and memories, know you have done well for the animal world and smile.
 The dedication and commitment you put into this is commendable.
 I know it is emotional to see them off into the world to go live a big boy or big girl squirrel life, but it is part of the process; part of life.
-I thank you, the animal kingdom thanks you, all animal lovers thank you and the universe in general will certainly repay you with good karma!
+I thank you, the animal kingdom thanks you, all animal lovers thank you and the universe, in general, will certainly repay you with good karma!